Public Holidays celebrated in France

 The French increasingly value a long weekend.
 In combination with a weekday holiday, they often take the day(s) in between.
 This can be done voluntarily or sometimes mandatory (the company or agency is then completely closed).

-OFFICIAL HOLIDAYS IN FRANCE
+OFFICIAL HOLIDAYS CELEBRATED IN FRANCE

 • January 1 New Year’s Day New Year’s Day is a national holiday in France.
 It is a custom that small gifts and gifts are given to staff and family.
 This custom already existed in Roman times.
 Sending New Year’s cards is also quite common, especially to friends whom one has not seen for a while.